L4g0/L4g0.github.io/about.md

 <p>Hi!
 I'm a music and sound enthusiast.
 My main interest is sound engineering and everything related to audio.
 I also love photography and video production and everything related with the TV/Broadcast world.</p>

-<p>At the moment, I'm finishing my Audiovisual Systems Engineering's Degree at Carlos III University in Madrid.</p>
+<p>I have a Bachelor on Audiovisual Systems Engineering's Degree at Carlos III University in Madrid.</p>

 <p>I collaborate in <a href="https://music.uc3m.es">UC3Music</a> and <a href="https://asrob.uc3m.es/">ASROB</a>.</p>